Txart/txart/README.md

 # Hello, interwebs 👋
-I am a scientific programmer from Spain.
+I am a scientific programmer.

 Once a Theorietical Physicist, then a Ecosystem Modeller, and now Data Scientist, and Software Developer.